jame25/foo_traycontrols/README.md

 ### Basic Operation
 1. The tray icon appears automatically when the component loads
+2. Single-click the tray icon to show/hide the popup control panel
-2. Right-click the tray icon for playback controls
+3. Right-click the tray icon for window controls (Show/Hide foobar2000, Exit)
-3. Double-click the tray icon to show/hide the main window
+4. Scroll mouse wheel over the tray icon to adjust volume (always enabled)
-4. Hover over the icon to see current track information
+5. Hover over the icon to see current track information
+6. Control panel automatically hides after 7 seconds of inactivity (with gliding animation)
+7. Optional popup notifications appear on track changes (if enabled in preferences)

 ### Minimize to Tray
 1. Go to Preferences → Tools → Tray Controls